eushopnet/projectinfo/README.md

 **Update**

 - 20190326 WE FOUND THE SOLUTION!
 See our video on this page.
-We was able to include Tor within the Go language binary and build an alpha prototype to show that it is possible to finalize TSSOP!
+We was able to include Tor within the Go language binary and build an alpha prototype to show that it is possible to finalize EUShop.NET!

 - 20190326 we are thinking about combining https://kmj.at/tssop and EUShop.net to one project.
 Early stage of an idea!